Ensono/amido.github.io/docs/testing/java_testing_serenity_bdd.md

 Using multiple forks can be a good alternative to running all tests in a single JVM, and can reduce the risk of certain types of errors.

 :::info
-Choosing the right forking strategy and parallel execution settings can have a substantial impact on the memory requirements and the execution time of the build system.
+Choosing the right forking strategy and parallel execution settings can have a substantial impact on the memory requirements, and the execution time of the build system.
 :::

 Using Forked Test Execution, new JVM processes are spun up to execute the tests, up to a configurable maximum number of processes.